J. B. Van Hollen

-John Byron Van Hollen (born February 19, 1966) is an American lawyer and politician who served as Attorney General of Wisconsin from 2007 until 2015.
-A Republican, he was elected to the office in November 2006 and took office on January 3, 2007, succeeding Democrat Peg Lautenschlager.
-Van Hollen did not seek reelection in 2014 and left office on January 5, 2015.
+John Byron Van Hollen (born February 19, 1966) is an American lawyer and Republican politician from Wisconsin.
+He served as the 43rd attorney general of Wisconsin, from 2007 to 2015.
+Earlier, he was appointed United States Attorney for the Western District of Wisconsin from 2002 to 2005, and served as district attorney of Ashland County, Wisconsin, and Bayfield County, Wisconsin, in the 1990s.

+His father is John C. Van Hollen, a realtor who served in the Wisconsin State Assembly in the 1960s.

 Background

-Van Hollen's father is John C. Van Hollen, a realtor and former member of the Wisconsin State Assembly.
-The Van Hollen family lived near Chetek and later moved to Delta.
+The Van Hollen family lived near Chetek, Wisconsin, and later moved to Delta, Wisconsin.
 He graduated from St. Olaf College in 1988 with an undergraduate degree in political science and economics.
 He earned his J.D. degree two years later from the University of Wisconsin Law School.

-In 1993, Governor Tommy Thompson appointed Van Hollen District Attorney in Ashland County, where he served for six years.
+In 1993, Governor Tommy Thompson appointed incumbent Ashland County District Attorney Robert E. Eaton a circuit court judge, and in turn appointed Van Hollen to succeed Eaton as the District Attorney in Ashland County.
 He was subsequently called to service again when Governor Thompson appointed him to serve as Bayfield County District Attorney.
 He was appointed as the U.S. Attorney for Wisconsin's Western District where he served in that role from 2002 to 2005.

 Van Hollen won the Republican nomination for Attorney General in 2006 over then-Waukesha County District Attorney Paul Bucher.
 In the general election, he narrowly defeated Dane County Executive Kathleen Falk, who had previously bested Lautenschlager in the Democratic primary.
 Van Hollen was the only Republican in Wisconsin to win a statewide race in 2006.
 In 2010, he defeated his Democratic opponent by a comfortable margin.